 - Butter and line the base of a standard 23 x 13cm loaf tin with baking parchment.

 - Beat the butter and sugar together until fluffy.

 - Mix the flour, baking powder, bicarb and salt together.

 - Add a tablespoon of the flour to the butter and sugar mix.

 - Gradually stir in the beaten egg and then the mashed banana.

 - Fold in the flour in batches and blend thoroughly.

 - Now, fold in the ground almonds, vanilla essence and the Kahlua soaked sultanas.

-- Pour evenly into the loaf tin and top with chopped pistachio nuts and sprinkling of caster sugar.
+- Pour evenly into the loaf tin and top with chopped pistachio nuts and a sprinkling of caster sugar.